 AI or artificial intelligence is an increasingly popular buzzword.
 With figures like Elon Musk weighing in that “A.I. is far more dangerous than nukes.” you could be forgiven for assuming that artificial intelligence is the most important question of our time.
 Other visionaries like Bill Gates take a much more optimistic stance.
 Gates is quoted as saying, “AI is just the latest in technologies that allow us to produce a lot more goods and services with less labor.”
 For an inventor or an innovator, this kind of flashy, fast-paced development can seem particularly attractive.
 Maybe you’ve been thinking to yourself, “I’d like to get involved in AI”, but it’s worth asking, “Am I too late?”

 Markets sometimes exhibit first-mover advantage, meaning that early entrants take over a large section of the market and later entrants are hard-pressed to make up ground.
 This can occur for a number of reasons.
-Brand recognition and reputation can lead new consumers over and over again to the same few top competing products; network effects drive consumers to choose products that already have the highest rates of adoption; and economies of scale make it cheaper for large enterprises to produce the same kinds of goods when compared against smaller enterprises and startups.
+Brand recognition and reputation can lead new consumers over and over again to the same few top competing products; network effects drive consumers to choose products that already have the highest rates of adoption; and economies of scale make it cheaper for large enterprises to produce the same kinds of goods when compared to smaller enterprises and startups.
 Even if no single firm is able to secure a firm lead, steep barriers to entry can ensure that only huge, established companies can play the game.
 In the face of these challenges, it’s easy to ask “Why should I bother?”
 A search across ktMINE’s IP Platform can give insight into whether it’s possible or worthwhile to enter the AI market.

 Understanding the Landscape of AI

-Because the primary value drivers in big tech tend to be intangible assets, intellectual property (IP) data is a good place to start when you would like to understand the market for a new technology, but it isn’t enough to check out a few of Apple’s most recent patents.
+Because the primary value drivers in big tech tend to be intangible assets, intellectual property (IP) data is a good place to start when you would like to understand the market for new technology, but it isn’t enough to check out a few of Apple’s most recent patents.
 You need a 360-degree view of IP.
 For example, ktMINE’s Search App provides access not only to patents but also to news data, royalty rates, trademarks, and patent assignments.

 Searching for “artificial intelligence” OR “machine learning” (which are related but not synonymous) and examining the “News” tab within the ktMINE Platform yields the below graph. ktMINE’s news data shows that coverage of machine learning has been growing at an increasing rate over the last two years, which should come as no surprise to anyone who has been following the exploits of Watson and AlphaZero.